 So there we have it, after being treated for so many weeks to beautiful paintings, wonderful landscapes and fascinating artists we have our winner!
-Read our exclusive interview below where we catch up with winner Jen Gash and find out all about her experience of winning Sky Arts Portrait Artist of the Year 2018, the £10,000 commision to paint a work marking the centenary of The First World War Armistice for the Imperial War Museum and also £500 of materials from Cass Art.
+Read our exclusive interview below where we catch up with winner Jen Gash and find out all about her experience of winning Sky Arts Landscape Artist of the Year 2018, the £10,000 commision to paint a work marking the centenary of The First World War Armistice for the Imperial War Museum and also £500 of materials from Cass Art.

 The final must have been quite some experience!
 What was going through your mind when you looked down across London at Greenwich Park?

 I was completely overwhelmed and daunted by the view from the pods at Greenwich observatory.
 It was my worst nightmare – I like city scapes, but not the whole of London!
 I was also a little discombobulated by my family and friends being there.
 For the previous rounds I had been on my own and I think I like the solitude and focus that brings, so I had to find another way to get space.
 It was as if there was a visually overwhelming view in front of me and an emotionally overwhelming one behind me in the form of my family.
 I was convinced at this point, that I didn’t have a chance but told myself that I had done so well to get to the final that it didn’t really matter!
 It was also so very cold, compared to the previous rounds and my sandaled feet and thin shirt were fairly inadequate.

 Jen Gash with her winning painting of Greenwich Park

 Did you give yourself a small pep talk before you picked up your brushes?